AneryPatel/voice-conversion-demo/README.md

 <img src="./demos/architecture2.jpg" width=50% height=50%>

 The results of this conversion are as follows:

-### *Anery to Anery*
-### <audio src="./demos/audio/anery_to_james.wav" controls preload></audio>

-Listening to Anery's voice converted to itself, we can hear that our mirror network is performing it's job well!
-Anery's voice is distinctly recognisable from the conversion.
-So let's try with a harder example:

 ### *Anery to James*
 ### <audio src="./demos/decoders/james_to_anery7_1.wav" controls preload></audio>